 Where: Vitamin B6 can be found in whole grain products like oats as well as meat, fish and green vegetables.
 Folic acid is included in green leafy vegetables, meat, cheese, milk, tomatoes and fruits.
 And last but not least, B12 can be found also in meat, fish and milk products.

 What: It’s got a name for itself as the wonder weapon against the cold.
 But is this actually true?
 We hate to break it to you but the common belief that Vitamin C can magically cure a cold is not fully supported by science.
 The good news is that it can stave off colds.
 In order to really benefit from vitamin C you have to consume it regularly – every day – instead of only when you begin to feel a cold coming on.
+Vitamin C also plays an important role when it comes to the healing process of skin, scar tissue, tendons, ligaments and blood vessels.
+So if you’ve recently had surgery, vitamin C will help replace connective tissue, heal your wound and get you back on the training ground fighting fit in no time.

 Where: Fresh fruits and vegetables like paprika, citrus fruits, broccoli, berries, cabbage and potatoes are all great sources of Vitamin C – total coincidence that they all taste great too?